James-Fitz/Hangman_PP3/README.md

 <details><summary>Category Choice</summary>

 The category choice is displayed when the user starts a new game.
-This allows the user to customise their game an have a unique experience during every playthrough.
+This allows the user to customise their game and have a unique experience during every playthrough.

 ![Category choice image](readme-images/testing-category-choice.png)